 Clearing the recycle bin without knowing what is in it is a risk of its own.
 The second-stage bin sometimes contains content that should not be permanently deleted: files accidentally removed during a bulk operation, content that colleagues are still expecting to restore, or items that turn out to be under a litigation hold.

-The native SharePoint recycle bin view is sorted by deletion date and does not offer filtering by content type, site, or metadata beyond filename and size.
-For an organisation-wide audit, that is not workable.
-ShareMaster's Recycle Master provides indexed search across the recycle bin: search by filename, extension, deleted-by user, date range, or size, and see exactly what is in the bin before deciding what to restore and what to permanently clear.
+The native SharePoint recycle bin view is sorted by deletion date and its search box matches on filename alone, so content type, deleted-by user and date range are columns you can sort but not filter.
+For an audit, that is not workable.
+ShareMaster's Recycle Master pages a site collection's bin down and filters it locally by filename, extension, original location, deleted-by user, date range or size, so you can see exactly what is in that bin before deciding what to restore and what to permanently clear.
+Because bins are scoped per site collection, an organisation-wide audit means repeating that per site: the recycling bin report, which returns item counts and sizes for every site you select, is the quickest way to decide which sites are worth opening.
 Running that audit before any bulk clear means decisions rest on real information, not assumptions about what was deleted.

 Clearing the Recycle Bin at Scale